-3104F.5 Nonstructural components.
-Nonstructural components including, but not limited to pipelines, loading arms, raised platforms, control rooms and vapor control equipment may affect the global structural response.
-In such cases, the seismic characteristics (mass and/or stiffness) of the nonstructural components shall be considered in the structural analysis.
+3104F.5.1 Contribution to global response.
+Nonstructural components including, but not limited to pipelines, loading arms, raised platforms, control rooms and vapor control equipment, may affect the global structural response.
+In such cases, the seismic characteristics (mass and/or stiffness) of the nonstructural components shall be considered.
+If the seismic response of nonstructural components is out of phase with the global structural response, then the mass contribution can be neglected in the seismic structural analysis.